nickpalenchar/argon/README.md

 ## Motivation

 Many a times in programming will there be some "scaffolding" needed for various projects, which usually consists of lots of same text and a little bit of different text.
-Argon lets you create a bundle of templates (called a Stack) and generate different values into them!
+Argon lets you create a bundle of templates (called a
+) and generate different values into them!

 This is mostly for python cli's I make.
 While I could copy and paste everything and then do a few replaces, it's much more fun to automate.